Bush Fire Prevention

 Tips to keep your home and family safe

-- Keep track of fires in your area - get the Free RFS iPhone/iPad App - FIRES NEAR ME
+- Keep track of fires in your area.
+Download the free RFS FIRES NEAR ME NSW App for Apple or Android

 - Plug downpipes with rags or plastic bags half-filled with sand.